 Impatiens balfourii Hook.f. was first observed in Luxembourg in the wild in 2016, on the edge of the Kirchberg plateau by Roland Proess.
 It is at present considered to be subspontaneous; it may however have the potential to become naturalised in Luxembourg due to climate change.

-Yves Krippel & Roland Proess have written a detailed article on the subject which was submitted to the next edition of the Bulletin of the Luxembourg Naturalist Society:
+Yves Krippel & Roland Proess have written a detailed article on the subject which was published in the Bulletin of the Luxembourg Naturalist Society:

-Impatiens balfourii has been assessed today according to the ISEIA protocol by Yves Krippel and Christian Ries: B1, Watch list.
+Impatiens balfourii has been assessed according to the ISEIA protocol by Yves Krippel and Christian Ries: B1, Watch List.